Overview

 - C#:

-AzureKeyCredential credentials = new AzureKeyCredential(aiSvcKey); Uri endpoint = new Uri(aiSvcEndpoint); TextAnalyticsClient aiClient = new TextAnalyticsClient(endpoint, credentials);
+AzureKeyCredential credentials = new AzureKeyCredential(aiSvcKey); Uri endpoint = new Uri(aiSvcEndpoint); TextAnalyticsClient aiClient = new TextAnalyticsClient(endpoint, credentials); - Python:

 credential = AzureKeyCredential(ai_key) ai_client = TextAnalyticsClient(endpoint=ai_endpoint, credential=credential)